The Cuprite Mine

 • Location: Albany County, Wyoming

-The Cuprite Mine is a documented Gold, Silver and Copper mine in the keystone mining district of Albany County, Wyoming.
+The Cuprite Mine is a documented Gold, Silver, and Copper mine in the keystone mining district of Albany County, Wyoming.

-The Keystone district surrounds the village of Keystone adjacent to Douglas Creek in the Medicine Bow Mountains, and is considered to include all lode deposits adjacent to and within the Keystone quartz diorite .
+The Keystone district surrounds the village of Keystone adjacent to Douglas Creek in the Medicine Bow Mountains and is considered to include all lode deposits adjacent to and within the Keystone quartz diorite.

 (Currey, 1965).

-Ore minerals include malachite, azurite, cuprite, native copper, and native gold in the supergene zone.
+- Ore minerals include malachite, azurite, cuprite, native copper, and native gold in the supergene zone.
 The underlying hypogene minerals include chalcopyrite, bornite, pyrite, native Copper, and native Gold.

 One of the less spectacular samples containing visible gold assayed 18 oz./ton Au.

-Primary workings consist of an inclined shaft 165’ deep driven at a 15 degree angle into the mineralized ore trend of the Albany Vein.
+- Primary workings consist of an inclined shaft 165’ deep driven at a 15-degree angle into the mineralized ore trend of the Albany Vein.
 Shaft workings are located on the upper hillside above the adit workings.

-The vein assayed 3 to 28% copper, a trace to 2.56 oz. per ton of gold, and a trace to 2 oz. of silver per ton. cobalt and chromium were also reported
+Mineral estimates: The primary vein assayed 3 to 28% copper, 0.25 to 2.56 oz. per ton of gold, and 0.5 to 2.00 oz. of Silver per ton.

-A significantly sized mine spill emanates from the main adit portal, to nearly 600 feet in length and 6 feet in depth. estimated at well over 300,000 yards in material, the mine spill is comprised of granite/ feldspar host rock and low to mid grade ores.
+A significantly sized mine spill emanates from the main adit portal to nearly 600 feet in length and 6 feet in depth. estimated at well over 300,000 yards in material, the mine spill is comprised of granite/ feldspar host rock and low to mid-grade ores.

 Underground workings require minor rehabilitation and removal of overburden to continue exploration and sampling.

-The small spring-fed creek features moderate water flow with a depth of 2"-to-7" and a width of 2'-to-3.5'.
+The small spring-fed creek features moderate water flow with a depth of 2"-to 7" and a width of 2'-to-3.5'.

 Suitable for a small river sluice or high-banking operation.